 SC Housing will evaluate rehabilitation applications comparatively based on the following criteria, listed in order of importance.
+In total, rehabilitation projects are eligible to receive a total of 141 points.

 - A. Preventing of the conversion of affordable units to market rate and/or the loss of government housing resources (including federal project-based rent assistance). - B. The extent of physical distress, particularly with major systems, accessibility, and/or life, health and safety features, as informed by the Physical Needs Assessment and determined by SC Housing.
 Failure to properly maintain the buildings will not enhance an application's likelihood of award if a member of the current owner's organizational structure or a related party will remain part of the new ownership. - C. The project is within an area covered by a Concerted Community Revitalization Plan. - D. The degree to which the project site and its surroundings support the economic empowerment of low-income households.